Ellen M. Zane, MA

 Prior to that, Ellen was the Chief Executive Officer at Quincy Hospital in Quincy, Massachusetts.
 In this capacity, Ellen was an employee of HCA and then Quorum Health Resources.

-Ellen is currently a Director of Boston Scientific Corporation (NYSE: BSX), a Director of Brooks Automation (NASDAQ: BRKS), a Director of Haemonetics Corporation (NYSE: HAE), and a Director of Synchrony Financial.
-She is a Director of AgNovos Healthcare, LLC in New York, NY; a Director of nThrive in Alpharetta, GA; a Director of the National Association of Corporate Directors New England Chapter and Vice Chair of the Board of Trustees at George Washington University, Washington, DC.
-Ellen is also the current Chair of the Board of Wellforce (Parent Board of Tufts Medical Center).
+Ellen is currently a Director of Azenta Life Sciences (NASDAQ: AZTA) (formerly Brooks Automation), Director of Boston Scientific Corporation (NYSE: BSX), a Director of Haemonetics Corporation and Chair of the Board (NYSE: HAE) and a Director of Synchrony Financial (NYSE: SYF).
+She is a member of the Advisory Board for National Grid New England (NYSE: NGG).
+She is a Director of AgNovos Healthcare, LLC in New York, NY, a Director of Savista (formerly nThrive) in Alpharetta, GA, the Lead Director of the Fiduciary Trust Company in Boston, a Director of the National Association of Corporate Directors New England Chapter and Chair of the Board of George Washington University-Medical Faculty Associates Board, Washington, DC.
+Ellen is also a Trustee of Hebrew Senior Life in Metro Boston.

 Awards & Distinguished Honors:

 • May, 2022, President's Medal, George Washington University;